jvosten/de-coding-challenge-js/README.md

 2. **Start the Dagster Web UI:**

 **If you use VS Code,** you could start the web server in debugging mode (e.g. by pressing `F5`):
-Open http://localhost:3000 with your browser to see the project.
+The Dagster Web UI should open automatically in your browser.
+Otherwise, open http://localhost:3000 in your browser to see the project.
 You could set breakpoints in the code, which are respected, when you execute jobs in the Dagster Web UI.
 When you click the stop icon in the debugging menu bar or press `Shift`+`F5`, you would stop the debugging mode fully, which terminates the Dagster server.
 Therefore, you could just leave the debugging bar untouched, during development without stopping the debugging process in the background.